TumblThreeApp/TumblThree/README.md

 ### Blog backup/download:

-* Download of photo, video (only tumblr.com hosted), text, audio, quote, conversation, link and question posts.
+* Download of photo, video (only tumblr.com hosted), text, audio, quote, conversation, link and question posts
-* Download meta information for photo, video and audio posts.
+* Download meta information for photo, video and audio posts
-* Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
+* Download inlined photos and videos (e.g. photos embedded in question&answer posts)
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
-* Support for downloading Imgur, Gfycat, Webmshare, Uguu and Catbox linked files in tumblr posts.
+* Support for downloading Imgur, Gfycat, Webmshare, Uguu and Catbox linked files in tumblr posts
-* Download of safe mode/NSFW blogs.
+* Download of safe mode/NSFW blogs
-* Allows to download only original content of the blog and skip reblogged posts.
+* Allows to download only original content of the blog and skip reblogged posts
-* Can download only tagged posts.
+* Can download only tagged posts
-* Can download only specific blog pages instead of the whole blog.
+* Can download only specific blog pages instead of the whole blog
-* Allows to download blog posts in a defined time span.
+* Allows to download blog posts in a defined time span
-* Can download hidden blogs (login required / dash board blogs).
+* Can download hidden blogs (login required / dash board blogs)
-* Can download password protected blogs (of non-hidden blogs).
+* Can download password protected blogs (of non-hidden blogs)

 ### Liked/by and Likes backup/download:

-* A downloader for downloading "liked by" (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) and "likes" (e.g. https://www.tumblr.com/likes) photos and videos instead of a tumblr blog (login required).
+* A downloader for downloading "liked by" (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) and "likes" (e.g. https://www.tumblr.com/likes) photos and videos instead of a tumblr blog (login required)
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
-* Allows to download posts in a defined time span.
+* Allows to download posts in a defined time span

 ### Tumblr search backup/download:

-* A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/my+keywords).
+* A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/my+keywords)
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
-* Allows to download posts in a defined time span.
+* Allows to download posts in a defined time span

 ### Tumblr tag search backup/download:

-* A downloader for downloading photos and videos from the tumblr tag search (e.g. http://www.tumblr.com/tagged/my+keywords) (login required).
+* A downloader for downloading photos and videos from the tumblr tag search (e.g. http://www.tumblr.com/tagged/my+keywords) (login required)
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
-* Allows to download posts in a defined time span.
+* Allows to download posts in a defined time span

 ### 🆕 Twitter Blog backup/download:

-* Download of photo, video and text posts of (public) blogs.
+* Download of photo, video and text posts of (public) blogs
-* Download meta information for photo and video posts.
+* Download meta information for photo and video posts
-* Allows to download only original content of the blog and skip reblogged posts.
+* Allows to download only original content of the blog and skip reblogged posts
-* Can download only tagged posts.
+* Can download only tagged posts
-* Allows to download blog posts in a defined time span.
+* Allows to download blog posts in a defined time span

 ## Download